 When you first bought your home, you might not have anticipated children.
-Whether it started off as being your starter home or you simply chose a smaller home because of not needing any extra room, now things have changed.
-You need to make room for kids, and this often involves a home addition.
+Whether it started off as being your starter home or you simply chose a smaller home you didn't need any extra room, now things have changed.
+You need to make room for kids, and this often involves a home extension.

 Before you get started, you need to think about why you are no longer happy with the current home you are in.
 Is it that you don't have enough space?
 Are you lacking certain amenities?
 By answering these, you will then be able to determine whether using a home addition will be what's best to make room for kids.

 Why selling your home isn't the best option